prakashraman/life-blog/contents/notes/2021/11/20/5-hosting-my-website-on-unstoppable-domains.md

 On pinning your website files (or folder) to the IPFS network, you will receive an "IPFS hash".
 Mention this hash in the domain manager in upstopabledomains.

-unstopabledomains > my domains > manage domain "x" > website
+unstoppabledomains > my domains > manage domain "x" > website

 ![](https://gateway.pinata.cloud/ipfs/Qmdr8r1hFYrRxugPeK6WDe9pue4huDNN1Y7cq8LboZEQke)

-### Accessing the website - Unstopabledomains extension | Unstopabledomains browser
+### Accessing the website - Unstoppabledomains extension | Unstoppabledomains browser

 Now coming to the last part of the puzzle which addresses how an end user can view your website on their web browser.